 Coaching v therapy

-In a previous article, I described existential coaching as the ultimate grey area between coaching and therapy.
-This blurred border seems to cause some unease to those who like to believe that there is a definite boundary between the two fields.
+In a previous article, I described existential coaching as the ultimate grey area between coaching and psychotherapy.
+A blurred border seems to cause some unease to those who like to believe there is a definite boundary between the two fields.
 In reality, there is a large crossover.
-Schools across the world offer training in therapeutic coaching and a growing number of therapists and psychologists are choosing to train in coaching.

-An assumption often made about coaching is that it is more directive than therapy.
-Yet, the opposite is true: trainee coaches are told ad nauseam they mustn't express personal opinion or offer any advice to their clients; whereas therapists and psychologists can be much more prescriptive in their approach.
+An assumption often made about coaching is that it is more ‘directive’ than therapy - yet, the opposite is true: trainee coaches are told ad nauseam they mustn't express personal opinion or offer any advice; whereas therapists and psychologists can be much more prescriptive in their approach.

-In essence, life coaching and psychotherapy have much more in common than what sets them apart: they both provide a safe space for self-reflection with the aim of helping clients move forward in life and increase their emotional resilience.
+In essence, coaching and therapy have more in common than what sets them apart: they both provide a safe space for self-reflection with the aim of helping clients move forward in life and increase their emotional resilience.
 In short, their shared goal is to make people happier!

-The most significant difference is that coaches are not trained to work with serious mental health issues, such as psychoses or personality disorders.
-Therefore, therapy can involve recovery from a state of dysfunction to one of being functional; whereas coaching is much more about helping healthy people achieve their full potential.
+The most significant difference between the two professions is that, unlike therapists, coaches are not qualified to work with serious mental health issues, such as psychoses or personality disorders.
+Therefore, psychotherapy can involve recovery from a state of dysfunction to one of being functional; whereas coaching is more about helping healthy people achieve their full potential.

-Psychotherapists choose to train in coaching often as a result of feeling frustrated with the limitations of traditional psychology — which, for example, tends to overlook the mind-body connection — and also because many organisations nowadays are more likely to hire a coach than a therapist, as coaching is widely perceived to be more effective at generating paradigm shifts and personal transformation.
+Many therapists choose to train in coaching often as a result of feeling frustrated with the limitations of traditional psychology — which, for example, tends to overlook the mind-body connection — and also because most organisations nowadays are more likely to hire a coach than a therapist, as coaching is widely perceived to be more effective at generating paradigm shifts and personal transformation.

 Previous